-NORD gratefully acknowledges Steven Laureys, MD, PhD, Coma Science Group, University Hospital of Liege, Belgium, for assistance in the preparation of this report.
+NORD gratefully acknowledges Francesca Pistoia, MD, PhD, Neurologist and Assistant Professor of Neurorehabilitation, University of L'Aquila, Italy, and Steven Laureys, MD, PhD, Coma Science Group, University Hospital of Liege, Belgium, for assistance in the preparation of this report.

 Locked-in syndrome is a rare neurological disorder in which there is complete paralysis of all voluntary muscles except for the ones that control the movements of the eyes.
 Individuals with locked-in syndrome are conscious and awake, but have no ability to produce movements (outside of eye movement) or to speak (aphonia).
 Cognitive function is usually unaffected.
 Communication is possible through eye movements or blinking.
 Locked-in syndrome is caused by damaged to the pons, a part of the brainstem that contains nerve fibers that relay information to other areas of the brain.

 Individuals with locked-in syndrome classically cannot consciously or voluntarily chew, swallow, breathe, speak, or produce any movements other than those involving the eyes or eyelids.
-In some cases, affected individuals can move their eyes up and down (vertically), but not side-to-side (horizontally).
+Some affected individuals can move their eyes up and down (vertically), but not side-to-side (horizontally).
 Affected individuals are bedridden and completely reliant on caregivers.
 Despite physical paralysis, cognitive function is unaffected.

 Individuals with locked-in syndrome are fully alert and aware of their environment.
 They can hear, see and have preserved sleep-wake cycles.
 Affected individuals can communicate through purposeful movements of their eyes or blinking or both.
 They can comprehend people talking or reading to them.